-- 1. Verbal abuse, harassment, intimidation, or in any way threatening the well-being of another individual. - 2.
-The physical abuse of any person or conduct that threatens the health or safety of any person on or off university property. - 3.
-Reckless, disorderly, rude, or lewd conduct on university property or at official university functions.
+- 1. Verbal abuse, harassment, retaliation, intimidation, or in any way threatening the well-being of another individual. - 2.
+The physical abuse, harassment, retaliation, intimidation, or in any way threatening the health or safety of any person on or off University property.

+- 3. Reckless, disorderly, rude, or lewd conduct on University property or at official University functions.
 Disorderly conduct includes but is not limited to: Any unauthorized use of electronic or other devices to make an audio or video record of any person while on university premises without his or her prior knowledge, or without his or her effective consent.
-This includes, but is not limited to, surreptitiously taking pictures or video of another person. - 4.
-Attempted or actual theft or unauthorized possession of university property or other property on campus. - 5.
-Attempted or actual burglary or attempted burglary of university property or other property on campus. - 6.
-Attempted or actual theft or unauthorized possession of a university vehicle or other vehicles on campus. - 7.
-Misusing, destroying, vandalizing, or attempting to destroy or vandalize university property or other property on campus. - 8.
-Unauthorized entry or use of university facilities.

-- 9. Failure to comply with the directions and/or requests of a university official (i.e., Campus Safety and Security, Area Residence Coordinator, Resident Assistant, or university employee or staff member) in the performance of his or her duty.
-This includes evasiveness, running, hiding and giving a false name. - 10.Creating a fire, safety, or health hazard of any kind.
-This includes personal hygiene, cleanliness of shared living spaces and personal property, activating a fire alarm without the existence of a fire or a similar emergency situation, failing to evacuate the building during a fire alarm and/or abusing fire and safety equipment. - 11.Creating excessive noise or disturbing the peace. - 12 All forms of academic dishonesty.
-(See "Academic Policies") - 13.
-Knowingly furnishing false information to the University, forgery, alteration or misuse of university documents, or university instruments of identification. - 14.Disruption or obstruction of teaching, research, administration, disciplinary proceedings, public functions or other activities of the University, including interference with the freedom of movement of any member or guest of the university community. - 15 Actions violating university policies by a student's quest. - 16 Abuse of the Student Judicial System.
-(See "Student Judicial System")
+This includes, but is not limited to, surreptitiously taking pictures or video of another person, or other stalking behaviors deemed inappropriate by the University. - 4.
+Attempted or actual theft or unauthorized possession of University property or other property on campus. - 5.
+Attempted or actual burglary of University property or other property on campus. - 6.
+Attempted or actual theft or unauthorized possession of a University vehicle or other vehicles on campus. - 7.
+Misusing, destroying, vandalizing, or attempting to destroy or vandalize University property or other property on campus. - 8.
+Unauthorized entry or use of University facilities. - 9.
+Failure to comply with the directions and/or requests of a University official (i.e., Campus Safety Officers or any University employees, including Resident Assistants) in the performance of his or her duties.
+Examples include, but are not limited to: obstinate behavior or refusal to provide information requested, evasiveness, running or leaving the scene when requested to remain present, hiding, and/or breaching a signed roommate contract as facilitated by a Residence Life and Student Conduct staff member. - 10.
+Creating a fire, safety, or health hazard of any kind.
+This includes personal hygiene, cleanliness of shared living spaces and personal property, activating a fire alarm without the existence of a fire or a similar emergency situation, failing to evacuate the building during a fire alarm and/or abusing fire and safety equipment. - 11.
+Creating excessive noise or disturbing the peace. - 12.
+All forms of academic dishonesty (see "Academic Policies" for further information). - 13.
+Knowingly furnishing false information to the University, forgery, alteration or misuse of University documents, or University instruments of identification. - 14.
+Disruption or obstruction of teaching, research, administration, disciplinary proceedings, public functions or other activities of the University, including interference with the freedom of movement of any member or guest of the University community. - 15.
+Actions violating University policies by a student's guest. - 16.
+Abuse of the Student Conduct System (see "Student Conduct System" for further information).